Trey-Scheid/Recipe-Healthyness-Trends-by-season/README.md

 # Introduction

 In this notebook we are going to be analyzing a dataset that contains recipes and ratings from <a href="https://www.food.com/">food.com</a>.
-The dataset consists of `234,429` interactions with one recipe.
+The dataset consists of `234,429` interactions with recipes.
 Our goal is to answer the following question:

 **Do people eat more unbalanced food during the winter holiday season?**

 We asked this question because we feel people tend to eat more unbalanced during these months since there are lots of holidays and special occasions which include unbalanced food many times.
-Therefore, in orther to check if this is true, we are going to analyze the data from <a href="https://www.food.com/">food.com</a>.
+Therefore, in order to check if this is true, we are going to analyze the data from <a href="https://www.food.com/">food.com</a>.

 For this we are going to be analyzing the columns `'id'`, `'date'` and `'nutrition'`.
 The column `'date'` stores the dates in which an interaction was made with a recipe.
 We will use this date as the date a person ate one of the recipes.
 Then we will use the column `'nutrition'` to classify each recipe `'id'` as a balanced or unbalanced recipe.